Skip to content

 Teaching Philosophy and Interests

-My teaching interests span introductory geosciences, and advanced level geophysics, volcanology, and tectonics courses.
+My teaching interests span introductory earth and environmental sciences, and advanced level computational geophysics, volcanology, and tectonics courses.
 My approach to teaching is motivated by how students learn.
 In the classroom, I strive to employ research-informed active learning methods to help students develop critical thinking, technical, and communication skills that will help them gain well-rounded class experiences of working as a geoscientist.

 Current and Past Taught Courses